phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 (but now do there bringers of justice care about that? they think we deserve as much shit they can throw at us, as soon as we failed their compliance test. talk about "the post is too much" but your comments, which is received by real people too, is VILE.
 This is the signature of double standards and oppression and whiteness.)

-I also talked with 1 person in DMs in which the person called me "insane" and "delusional", demanded to talk to me and not Mukta, asked me questions like an interrogation (which after I answer they mostly ignore that point and not respond), demanded me to take the post down, say I'm wasting my time (who ARE you?), AND MORE, while they made wild assumptions about the situation that they took as REALITY and was NOT going to change their MIND when new information was presented - audacity??
+I also talked with 1 person in DMs in which the person called me "insane" and "delusional", demanded to talk to me and not Mukta, asked me questions like an interrogation (which after I answer they mostly ignore that point and not respond), demanded me to take the post down, say I'm wasting my time, AND MORE, while they made wild assumptions about the situation that they took as REALITY and was NOT going to change their MIND when new information was presented - audacity??
 This person is active in organising and mutual aid in Narrm.
 If you'd like to know I can tell you who it is.

 I really have more to say about the comments and interactions but I'll refrain and only talk about those in the designated place.
+(Honestly at this point I don't know if I'll be repsponding to the comments more specifically as it's taken too much of my time and energy and it's starting to feel draining.)

 I personally, actually don't care if those people apologise or do anything.
 If you learn, cool.
-But wether you do or don't, that's not my business. they are irrelevant now.
+But wether you do or don't, that's not my business.
 This is not about "showing off being a bigger person" as that's still resentment and just a weird thing...
-But I'm still telling you this because the truth is worth being told.
+But I'm still telling you this here because the truth is worth being told.
 People deserve to know what happens when you are not supposed to have humanity and even stand by it but you do...
 I already said in the original post, that we worry about what will happen after we make the post.
 And of course, if we had kept quiet, nothing would move forward but we would not have to be attacked for a second round.
 We had to evaluate if it was worth it (do that labour even before it happened), and we thought you know what, this happens too often.
 It must have already happened before and will happen again.
 If we speaking up will reduce it even a little bit, or reduce some existing pain from our sisters(gender neutral), then it IS worth it.

 That's all for now!